Vlad-Urs/PAD-lab-1/README.md

 ## Service Boundaries
 The two services in this architecture can be defined as such:
-- **Game Master Service**
+- **Authentication Service**

-This service would be responsible for any actions controlled by the GM (game session management, player interaction, NPCs, combat, player communication)
+This service would be responsible for player authentication, character creation, customization, etc.

-- **Player Service**
+- **Game Session Service**

-This service will be responsible for character actions, character creations, character rolls and communication with the GM and other players.
+This service will be responsible for creating instances of each game session, using tools like Kubernetes, for handling each game session, combat, messages, movement, NPCs, etc.

 <img src="PAD1.PNG">